 While people often banter about giving up their old lives and moving to a new, more exciting country, it’s important to explore the cost of living change that comes with it.
 It turns out that the cost of living in the United Arab Emirates, and Dubai especially, is higher than one might expect.

-Business Insider ranks the United Arab Emirates as 10 points higher on a cost of living expense scale than the United States.
-Its closest neighbors in relation to cost of living are countries such as the Bahamas and Norway.
+Business Insider ranks the United Arab Emirates as 10 points higher on the cost of living expense scale than the United States.
+Its closest neighbors in relation to the cost of living are countries such as the Bahamas and Norway.

 This high cost of living is evident in everyday prices.
 For example, the average monthly rent for a 900-square-foot apartment is more than $2,654.
 An average lunch is $15 and a pair of jeans runs to around $82.

 In comparison to the United States, even these daily expenses appear slightly steep.
 Going for lunch rings in around $14 and the same size apartment is estimated to be $2085.
 Jeans, by the same standards, cost $47.